-- 1. There are not enough qualified specialists available to develop thorough plans. - 2.
-It takes many years to develop high-quality training materials and implement a full-scale training program.
-Such development and execution requires significant funding, and this funding has not been even thought about at this stage. - 3.
 The Panel recognizes that there will likely be challenges in getting widespread compliance from growers with small farms.
-There is likely a need for special training, funding, and/or reporting requirements for this group. - 4.
-There are liability concerns by some specialists who might eventually develop management plans.
+There is likely a need for special training, funding, and/or reporting requirements for this group.

+4.3.4 Other Details

+The Panel acknowledges that there are liability concerns by some specialists who might eventually develop management plans.
 The State and Regional Water Boards must clearly define that the developer of plans will not be responsible for the proper implementation of that plan unless that person is also the implementer.
-Furthermore, it must be stated that it is understood that plans will be imperfect, and will be modified/upgraded over time after reassessment of results, and as knowledge improves. - 5.
-On the nitrogen side, precision management plans face a lack of adequate research in some areas.
+Furthermore, it must be stated that it is understood that plans will be imperfect, and will be modified/upgraded over time after reassessment of results, and as knowledge improves.